minooye/mega-trackball/README.md

 **Sega Mega Mouse emulator** running on an **Arduino Nano**, allowing a quadrature arcade trackball to be used as a pointing device on the Sega Mega Drive / Genesis.

-To my knowledge, this is the first open-source project documenting full Mega Mouse emulation from a 16 MHz AVR microcontroller, including the workaround for SGDK's port classification.

 ## Overview